AskiaADX/Cast/README.md

 It provides:

-- a set of CSS variables for colors
+- a set of CSS variables for colors and font size variants
 - an animated background gradient (that can be deactivated)
 - media queries to manage generic content at most resolutions
 - image or survey name in title